School Medication Guidelines

-If a student fails to come to the Health Center for a scheduled medication, an email reminder will be sent to the student with a copy to his or her dorm parent, parent or guardian, academic advisor, Dean of Student Life, and counselor (if assigned).
+If a student fails to come to the Health Center for a scheduled medication, an email reminder will be sent to the student with a copy to his or her dorm parent, parent or guardian, academic advisor, Dean of Student Life, Associate Head of School, and counselor (if assigned).
 Medications can be obtained from the Health Center after returning from an away sporting event or other off-campus activity.

 PROCEDURE FOR AS-NEEDED MEDICATION